2009 Nobel Peace Prize: Other reactions

 In Australia, former Foreign Minister Alexander Downer said that the selection was "a political decision of gross stupidity", laying the blame on the selection committee for a "hideous display of cynical politics".
 Stuart Rees, director of the Sydney Peace Foundation in Australia, questioned the award.
 "Perhaps the Nobel organisation wants to give him a magic wand.
 I think the guy is full of promise, but I don't think the promise has been realised yet particularly in regards the Middle East."

-In Asia and the Middle East: Afghanistan, President Hamid Karzai said that Obama was the "appropriate" person to win the Nobel Peace Prize.
+In Asia and the Middle East: Afghanistan's president Hamid Karzai said that Obama was the "appropriate" person to win the Nobel Peace Prize.
 Siamak Hirai, a spokesman for Karzai, said, "His hard work and his new vision on global relations, his will and efforts for creating friendly and good relations at global level and global peace make him the appropriate recipient of the Nobel Peace Prize".
 Taliban spokesman Zabiullah Mujahid said the decision was ridiculous, saying, "The Nobel prize for peace?
 Obama should have won the 'Nobel Prize for escalating violence and killing civilians'."

 Indonesia's Masdar Mas'udi, deputy head of the Islamic organisation Nahdlatul Ulama, praised Obama's policy towards his country as confirmation of his worthiness as a Nobel laureate.
 "I think it's appropriate because he is the only American president who has reached out to us in peace," he said.
 "On the issues of race, religion, skin colour, he has an open attitude."